 The way you spend your time while you’re unemployed is typically more significant than the cause of your time off work.
 Therefore, instead of focusing on the drawbacks of your unemployment gap, try to emphasize the benefits you gained during your hiatus when filling in the gaps on your resume.

 1. Ditch the chronological resume format.

-2. Convert negatives into “harmless” info.
+2. Convert negatives into “harmless” information.

-One common shortcoming among applicants struggling with past employment “mess” is inability to make negative details sound good.
+One common shortcoming among applicants struggling with past employment “mess” is the inability to make negative details sound good.
 Likewise, it takes an ounce of artistry to turn “imperfections” to boosters.
 So, how can you do it?